LEARN-LK/lms/Practice-Moodle-VirtualBox.md

   - **Username**: `moodle`
   - **Password**: `Mdl@1234`

-This guide ensures users can easily import the `.vdi` file, configure the VM, and start practicing Moodle without additional setup.
+This guide ensures users can easily import the `.ova` file, configure the VM, and start practicing Moodle without additional setup.

 ---